aws-samples/eks-anywhere-addons/README.md

 The name in the above command, *addons*, is arbitrary but must match the name used as the value of the *--source* argument in the following command.

-🚀 Add Kustomization for your add-on:
+🚀 Add Kustomization for your add-on
 ```bash
 # Example for Snowball Edge (replace --path with the target env as required)
 flux create kustomization addons-snow-partner \